Avatar-J/Podcast-Webapp/Deployment.md

 -   **Ease of Deployment**: Amplify provides a simple and fast way to host web applications without needing to manually configure servers.
+    Automatically detects if you’re using Angular, React, Vue, Next.js, etc., and configures the build.
 -   **Integration with Git**: It connects directly with GitHub/GitLab/Bitbucket repositories for CI/CD (Continuous Integration and Continuous Deployment).